danreid44/Vehicle-Telemetry-Data-Analyzer/README.md

 - Simulated CAN/J1939 messages
 - SQLite data storage
 - Data trend analysis with Pandas
-- Data displayed using Matplotlib
+- Data displayed using Matplotlib and Streamlit

 # How to Run the Project: